A $5k$-vertex Kernel for $P_2$-packing: Main rules

+Note that the last equality is true because the only despotic units in $\cal U$ are $(2,1)$-, $(2,0)$-, and $(1,2)$-units. \end{proof}

-If no matching saturating $L$, then we can find in polynomial time, by Lemma~\ref{lem:hopcroft-matching}, a subset $L'\subseteq L$ and a matching of $B_4$ between $N(L')$ and $L'$ that saturates $N(L')$.
+If no matching in $B_4$ saturates $L$, then we can use Lemma~\ref{lem:hopcroft-matching} to find in polynomial time a subset $L'\subseteq L$ and a matching of $B_4$ between $N(L')$ and $L'$ that saturates $N(L')$.
 Now we apply our second non-trivial reduction rule, where the ``reducible set" contains net-units and edge components.
 Each net-unit contributes a $P_2$ and an extra edge.

 \begin{redrule} For a node set $L'\subseteq L$ of $B_4$, let $s'_{\mathrm{net}}$ be the number of net-units represented by $L'$, and $X$ be the set of vertices in the net-units or twigs represented by $L'$.
 If there exists a matching of $B_4$ between $N(L')$ and $L'$ that saturates $N(L')$, then remove $X \cup N(X)$ and decrease $k$ by $s'_{\mathrm{net}} + |N(X)|$. \end{redrule} \begin{lemma} Reduction rule~\ref{rul:net-crown} is safe: $\mathtt{opt}(G) = \mathtt{opt}(G- (X \cup N(X))) + s'_{\mathrm{net}} + |N(X)|$. \end{lemma} \begin{proof} Let $G' = G- (X \cup N(X))$.
 Note that $N(X)$ is precisely the set of vertices represented by $N(L')$.
 Let $v$ be a vertex in $N(X)$.
 If its representing node is matched to a twig, then $v$ and the twig together make a $P_2$.
 Otherwise, it is matched to a net-unit $U$; i.e., $U$ is adjacent to $v$.
 We can find two adjacent vertices in $U$ such that they together with $v$ make another $P_2$, and their removal from $U$ leaves a $P_2$.
 Thus the number of $P_2$'s we can find in $G[X\cup N(X)]$ is $|N(X)| + s'_{\mathrm{net}}$.
 Therefore, $\mathtt{opt}(G) \ge \mathtt{opt}(G- (X \cup N(X))) + s'_{\mathrm{net}} + |N(X)|$.